ibm-cloud-docs/dl/dl-equinix.md

 The IBM Special Network Services (SNS) team receives your request and is able approve the connection in the buyer-side portal.
 You can view your newly created virtual connection for Direct Link by going to **Connections**.
 The connection will be in a pending, provisioning state (**Pending Provider VLAN**).

 Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Action menu.
 The virtual connection shows as **Provisioned** in the Equinix Fabric portal.

+Optionally, you can enable BGP MD5 authentication to secure the BGP session by allowing routing messages only from routers using a shared authentication key.
+For more information, see [Enabling Message Digest 5 authentication](/docs/dl?topic=dl-dl-md5).

 The timeline for approval is within 24 hours.
 If the 24-hour Service Level Agreement (SLA) is not acceptable, you can [create an IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.
 {: note}